nickfalk/NORLabelNode/README.md

 Requirements: SpriteKit

  This software is created by T. Benjamin Larsen and can be included as a part of any software-project free of charge.
  No credits are required, but extensions made to this class should aknowledge its origin in some form.
-The

  The software is provided by T. Benjamin Larsen on an "AS IS" basis.
 NO WARRANTIES, ARE EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY AND FITNESS FOR A